Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

 * Creates three IAM Roles, CognitoDefaultAuthenticatedRole, CognitoDefaultUnauthenticatedRole, and CognitoAdminRole, with the last containing a `PolicyStatement` via the `addToPolicy` method, to allow the listing of all S3 Buckets within the AWS Account.
 * All three roles make user of the `assumedBy` property, by creating a new `FederatedPrincipal` object, each role contains a JSON object of 'Trusted entities', allowing each role to be assumed by the Identity Pool created above.
   * CognitoDefaultAuthenticatedRole performs a `StringEquals` for Cognito Authenticated Users, allowing only users Authenticated by Cognito to assume this role, with the following line under `ForAnyValue:StringLike`: `'cognito-identity.amazonaws.com:amr': 'authenticated'`.
-    * Authenticated User will inherit the polciy associated with this role.
+    * Authenticated User will inherit the policy associated with this role.
 Currently, no policy statement has been set.
   * CognitoDefaultUnauthenticatedRole is the same as the role above, however, `ForAnyValue:StringLike`: `'cognito-identity.amazonaws.com:amr': 'unauthenticated'` for assumption of the role by unauthenticated users.
   * CognitoAdminRole contains the same JSON as CognitoDefaultAuthenticatedRole, for use by Admin users.
 This role will only work for Authenticated Users, but contain the permissions as listed within the `addToPolicy` method.
     * In addition to the AWS permissions provided by the policy statement, API Gateway will receive the Access Token supplid by the Authorization header.
 Downstream, a Lambda function may parse the event claims' `'cognito:groups:'` key, and based on it value, allow the coded permissions.